 ChannelMergerNode interface, often used in conjunction with its opposite,

-ChannelSplitterNode, reunites different mono input in a single outputs.
-Each input will be used to fill a channel of the output.
+ChannelSplitterNode, reunites different mono inputs into a single output.
+Each input is used to fill a channel of the output.
 This is useful for accessing each channels separately, e.g. for performing channel mixing where gain must be separately controlled on each channel.

-ChannelMergerNode has one single output, but as many input as channels to merge; the amount of inputs is defined as a parameter of its constructor and the call to
+ChannelMergerNode has one single output, but as many inputs as there are channels to merge; the number of inputs is defined as a parameter of its constructor and the call to

 AudioContext.createChannelMerger().
-In case no value is given, it default to
+In the case that no value is given, it will default to

 AudioContext.listener object, supernumerary channels will be ignored.